-I took the featured photo during the descend to the bottom of the Bryce Canyon along the Navajo Loop Trail.
-The rain stopped 10-15min before I started the hike and the deep blue colors of the sky in the combination with the white clouds, created a perfect backdrop for the orange rocks in the foreground.
+I took the featured photo during the descent to the bottom of the Bryce Canyon along the Navajo Loop Trail.
+The rain stopped 10-15min before I started the hike and the deep blue colors of the sky in the combination with the white clouds created a perfect backdrop for the orange rocks in the foreground.

 When I analyzed the scene, just before start shooting, I could see that I would have to shoot for HDR.
 The foreground rock wall was much darker than the sky in the background.
 The light was too dynamic for the single shot.

 I took 3 bracketed shots (-1, 0, +1) on a tripod.

 This is the first photo on my blog which was merged to HDR in Lightroom.
 As you may know, Adobe added to recently released Lightroom 6, new HDR Merge module.
 I am still experimenting with this new feature but so far I like what I see and I am planning to use it on a regular basis. ( You can find my review here: Adobe Lightroom 6 Review – New Features).

 In Lightroom, I selected 3 bracketed photos and sent them to Photo Merge HDR.